-La hostia can be applied among friends, to mean “holy fuck or holy shit.”
+This can be applied among friends to mean “holy fuck or holy shit.”

-The swear phrase is, however, often used together with some other words to intensify its impact.
-Take, for instance, when you say “hostia puta,” it merely means “Holy f*ck.”
-“Me cago en la hostia,” on the other hand, means “I poop/shit on the host!”
+However, the swear phrase is often used with other words to intensify its impact.
+Take, for instance, when you say “hostia puta,” it merely means “holy fuck.”

 “Pollas en Vinagre” – “Cocks in Vinegar”

-The phrase is mostly applied when expressing dissent in discussions.
-And, although not commonly used as some other words, it has an immense impact on a conversation when used well.
+The phrase is mainly applied when expressing dissent in discussions.
+And although not as commonly used as some other words, it has an immense impact on a conversation when used well.

 “Que te Den” – “Fuck Off!”

-The phrase is simply used when one is annoyed with something or someone.
+This is one of those curse words in Spanish that is used when one is annoyed with something or someone.
 You can simply apply it to express dissatisfaction or irritation.